samarium-lang/Samarium/README.md

 ## TYPEOF

-The type function `?!` returns the type of an object, as an instance of the `Type` class.
+The typeof function `?!` returns the type of an object, as an instance of the `Type` class.

 `/?!` returns `Integer`.